 6- Set yourself goals.

 Every 12 weeks, I set myself goals.
 Then every month, I break down those goals a little bit and focus on what I want to do to get closer to those quarterly goals.
 Then every day, I set myself daily to-do’s that will help me get closer to those monthly goals.
 I know, I know – that’s a lot of goal-setting.

 But you know, before I actually started setting goals I felt sort of lost – like I had nothing to really work toward.
 Setting goals is one of the best habits that you can have in order to actually start living the life you want instead of dreaming about it.

-Here are a few helpful posts I have that you can read about for goal setting tips:
+Here are just a few of the posts I’ve written about goal setting tips:

 - Setting Yearly Goals (Free Workbook)

 - The Benefits of Writing Down Your Goals

 - How to Actually Follow Through with Your Goals

 - 8 Steps to Setting + Achieving SMART Goals

 - 11 Helpful Strategies to Reach Your Goals